buildit/pe-community-aws-cloudwatch/PITCHME.md

 ---

+#### CloudWatch is Ubiquitous

+Well, in AWS anyway!

+Everywhere you look, CloudWatch logs and metrics are at play.

+---

 #### Best Thing About CW

 It's centralized logging as a service (CLaaS?).
 No instances to manage, no agents to configure.
 Game over.